deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Charlotte, I'm not telling you everything about-"

 Charlotte deployed her best pout, the one that Ava had never been able to resist, and Ava sighed, rolling her eyes.
-"It was…once he remembered I was *there*, it was great." she confessed.
+"It was...once he remembered I was *there*, it was great." she confessed.

 Charlotte inclined her head.
 "Once he remembered?"

 Ava nodded.
-"Oh the…big idiot tried to keep up his training regime.
+"Oh the...big idiot tried to keep up his training regime.
 I barely saw him the first week.
-I had to…" she paused and scratched at her upper arm, absently and awkwardly.
+I had to..." she paused and scratched at her upper arm, absently and awkwardly.
 "You know what, it's in the past, he apologised, and yeah, the *second* week was amazing."

 Charlotte watched all that relaxation and happiness just flicker and die, like the time she'd gone camping with her parents and Dad's firewood had been too wet.
 He'd been able to get it burning, but it was never long before the flames crawling over the wood became little, desperate domes of fire before giving up their ghosts in streams of white smoke.

-"…cup of tea?" she asked.
+"...cup of tea?" she asked.
 Cups of tea were Charlotte's way of trying to make things better, and she knew that Ava knew it.

-"…Please."
+"...Please."

 She threw together a mug of tea so strong and full of sugar that by all rights the spoon should have got stuck, and presented it to Ava, who was looking increasingly troubled.

-"So…?"
+"So...?"

 Ava looked up from inhaling the steam and shrugged.
 "It started off great.
-Met each other, checked into the hotel and…*wow*."
+Met each other, checked into the hotel and...*wow*."

 Charlotte giggled.

-"…Then in the morning he snuck off to the gym, got back late, fell straight to sleep, snuck off to the gym again…"
+"...Then in the morning he snuck off to the gym, got back late, fell straight to sleep, snuck off to the gym again..."

 "What a-!"
 Charlotte began.

 "No." Ava interrupted, surprisingly vociferous.
 "No, I understand.
-I got *real* mad at him, but…I mean, he's right.
+I got *real* mad at him, but...I mean, he's right.
 He's committed to this, he needs to keep at it.
-I can't ask him to…I *won't* ask him to stop, even if I could."
+I can't ask him to...I *won't* ask him to stop, even if I could."

 "Darling, you've got to have a good relationship with him though!"
 Charlotte told her.

 "Well, I got his head round it."
 Ava said.
-"Made him see what he was doing and he…scaled it back.
+"Made him see what he was doing and he...scaled it back.
 We had a great time in the end.
-He got up later, we went to the gym *together*, we ate together…it wasn't exactly what I'd planned, but I gotta say, I kinda like being bench-pressed by my boyfriend."
+He got up later, we went to the gym *together*, we ate together...it wasn't exactly what I'd planned, but I gotta say, I kinda like being bench-pressed by my boyfriend."

 "Is that what they're calling it these days?"

 Ava snickered, and sipped her tea, which was still much too hot for Charlotte's taste, but she seemed to like it that way.
-"So…yeah.
+"So...yeah.
 I actually had a great time, after that.
 You said it yourself, I came back all relaxed and stuff, didn't I?"

-"Yeah, but…"
+"Yeah, but..."

 "Well then."

 Ava seemed to think that settled the matter, but Charlotte knew better.
-Ava had only ever dated one boy after all, she probably didn't know something that Charlotte had learned at the age of fourteen, which was that boys might give you a week or a month of improved behaviour when they got in trouble…but it took a lot more than that to permanently fix them, if it was even possible.
+Ava had only ever dated one boy after all, she probably didn't know something that Charlotte had learned at the age of fourteen, which was that boys might give you a week or a month of improved behaviour when they got in trouble...but it took a lot more than that to permanently fix them, if it was even possible.

-"Darling…what if he's not really learned?"
+"Darling...what if he's not really learned?"
 She asked, after a delicate interval.

-"Then I'll…" Ava tailed off, then shrugged.
+"Then I'll..."
+Ava tailed off, then shrugged.
 "Then maybe ***I*** need to learn."

 "Learn what?"

-"How to…to…"
+"How to...to..."

 Charlotte gave her time to think, until their drinks were finished and Ava sat back, looking away, looking defeated.